Saturday, September 7, 2013

 Baba Farid-du-din Ganj-i-Shakar (1175-1265)

 Popularly known as Baba Farid in Sikh tradition, Baba Farid-du-din Ganj-i-Shakar was the first great Sufi poet of Punjab.
-A disciple of Khwaja Qutbuddin Bakhtiyar Kaki, he built his khanqah (Sufi hospice) at Ajodan (presently Pakpattan in the Punjab province of Pakistan.
+A disciple of Khwaja Qutbuddin Bakhtiyar Kaki, he built his khanqah (Sufi hospice) at Ajodan (presently Pakpattan in the Punjab province of Pakistan).
 More than 100 hymns written by him have been included in the Guru Granth Sahib, the sacred book of the Sikhs.

 Leading a life of extreme poverty, Baba Farid used to wear worn-out garments.
 He subsisted on futuh and nazur (unsolicited gifts).
-It is said that when his son was die of starvation he expressed his inability to do anything.
+It is said that when his son was to die of starvation he expressed his inability to do anything.
 He was succeeded by his most famous disciple Hazrat Nizamuddin Auliya.

 Hazrat Nizamuddin Auliya